sringe/academic-kickstart/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Recent Posts"
+title = "News"
 subtitle = ""

+welcomemessage = "Welcome to the official website of the Ab initio multi-scale engineering (AIMS-E) lab at DGIST.
+We are currently seeking motivated students (Intern, Master, PhD, Postdoc) for carrying out cutting-edge research on energy conversion and storage.
+Contact our group leader if interested."

+includetwitter = true #include twitter in addition

 [content]
   # Page type to display.
 E.g. post, talk, or publication.